iainsouttar/iainsouttar.github.io/index.md

 [Read here about averages](./Ergodicity_of_multiplicity.html)

 # Bikepacking/Camping
 I also love to go on A-B journeys with my bike or my own two feet.
 My two favourites being a five day Edinburgh-London cycle and cycling over to and around Mull from Edinburgh.
-Ask me about my trips, I'll probably want to talk about them for longer than you'll want to listen!